syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/group.md

 ## Add collection of group nodes at runtime

-* The collection of group nodes can be dynamically added using `addElements` method.Each time an element is added to the diagram canvas, the `collectionChang` event will be triggered.
+* The collection of group nodes can be dynamically added using `addElements` method.Each time an element is added to the diagram canvas, the `collectionChange` event will be triggered.

 {% if page.publishingplatform == "aspnet-core" %}